ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ACME can also be used to automate some aspects of certificate management even where non-automated processes are still needed.
-For example, the external account binding feature (see {{external-account-binding}}) can be used to associate authorizations with an account that were not validated through the ACME authorization process.
+For example, the external account binding feature (see {{external-account-binding}}) can allow an ACME account to use authorizations that have been granted to an external, non-ACME account.
 This allows ACME to address issuance scenarios that cannot yet be fully automated, such as the issuance of Extended Validation certificates.

 # Deployment Model and Operator Experience